MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementRoleAssignment.md

   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Members <String[]>]`: The list of ids of role member security groups.
 These are IDs from Azure Active Directory.

-INPUTOBJECT `<IDeviceManagementAdministrationIdentity>`: Identity Parameter
+`INPUTOBJECT <IDeviceManagementAdministrationIdentity>`: Identity Parameter
   - `[AuditEventId <String>]`: The unique identifier of auditEvent
-  - `[CartToClassAssociationId <String>]`: The unique identifier of cartToClassAssociation
-  - `[CloudPcAuditEventId <String>]`: The unique identifier of cloudPcAuditEvent
-  - `[CloudPcDeviceImageId <String>]`: The unique identifier of cloudPcDeviceImage
-  - `[CloudPcExportJobId <String>]`: The unique identifier of cloudPcExportJob
-  - `[CloudPcExternalPartnerSettingId <String>]`: The unique identifier of cloudPcExternalPartnerSetting
-  - `[CloudPcGalleryImageId <String>]`: The unique identifier of cloudPcGalleryImage
-  - `[CloudPcId <String>]`: The unique identifier of cloudPC
-  - `[CloudPcOnPremisesConnectionId <String>]`: The unique identifier of cloudPcOnPremisesConnection
-  - `[CloudPcProvisioningPolicyAssignmentId <String>]`: The unique identifier of cloudPcProvisioningPolicyAssignment
-  - `[CloudPcProvisioningPolicyId <String>]`: The unique identifier of cloudPcProvisioningPolicy
-  - `[CloudPcServicePlanId <String>]`: The unique identifier of cloudPcServicePlan
-  - `[CloudPcSharedUseServicePlanId <String>]`: The unique identifier of cloudPcSharedUseServicePlan
-  - `[CloudPcSnapshotId <String>]`: The unique identifier of cloudPcSnapshot
-  - `[CloudPcSupportedRegionId <String>]`: The unique identifier of cloudPcSupportedRegion
-  - `[CloudPcUserSettingAssignmentId <String>]`: The unique identifier of cloudPcUserSettingAssignment
-  - `[CloudPcUserSettingId <String>]`: The unique identifier of cloudPcUserSetting
-  - `[ComanagementEligibleDeviceId <String>]`: The unique identifier of comanagementEligibleDevice
   - `[ComplianceManagementPartnerId <String>]`: The unique identifier of complianceManagementPartner
   - `[DeviceAndAppManagementRoleAssignmentId <String>]`: The unique identifier of deviceAndAppManagementRoleAssignment
-  - `[DeviceManagementDomainJoinConnectorId <String>]`: The unique identifier of deviceManagementDomainJoinConnector
   - `[DeviceManagementExchangeConnectorId <String>]`: The unique identifier of deviceManagementExchangeConnector
-  - `[DeviceManagementExchangeOnPremisesPolicyId <String>]`: The unique identifier of deviceManagementExchangeOnPremisesPolicy
   - `[DeviceManagementPartnerId <String>]`: The unique identifier of deviceManagementPartner
-  - `[GroupPolicyCategoryId <String>]`: The unique identifier of groupPolicyCategory
-  - `[GroupPolicyCategoryId1 <String>]`: The unique identifier of groupPolicyCategory
-  - `[GroupPolicyDefinitionFileId <String>]`: The unique identifier of groupPolicyDefinitionFile
-  - `[GroupPolicyDefinitionId <String>]`: The unique identifier of groupPolicyDefinition
-  - `[GroupPolicyMigrationReportId <String>]`: The unique identifier of groupPolicyMigrationReport
-  - `[GroupPolicyObjectFileId <String>]`: The unique identifier of groupPolicyObjectFile
-  - `[GroupPolicyOperationId <String>]`: The unique identifier of groupPolicyOperation
-  - `[GroupPolicyPresentationId <String>]`: The unique identifier of groupPolicyPresentation
-  - `[GroupPolicySettingMappingId <String>]`: The unique identifier of groupPolicySettingMapping
-  - `[GroupPolicyUploadedDefinitionFileId <String>]`: The unique identifier of groupPolicyUploadedDefinitionFile
-  - `[IntuneBrandingProfileAssignmentId <String>]`: The unique identifier of intuneBrandingProfileAssignment
-  - `[IntuneBrandingProfileId <String>]`: The unique identifier of intuneBrandingProfile
   - `[IosUpdateDeviceStatusId <String>]`: The unique identifier of iosUpdateDeviceStatus
-  - `[ManagedAllDeviceCertificateStateId <String>]`: The unique identifier of managedAllDeviceCertificateState
   - `[MobileThreatDefenseConnectorId <String>]`: The unique identifier of mobileThreatDefenseConnector
-  - `[NdesConnectorId <String>]`: The unique identifier of ndesConnector
   - `[RemoteAssistancePartnerId <String>]`: The unique identifier of remoteAssistancePartner
   - `[ResourceOperationId <String>]`: The unique identifier of resourceOperation
-  - `[RestrictedAppsViolationId <String>]`: The unique identifier of restrictedAppsViolation
   - `[RoleAssignmentId <String>]`: The unique identifier of roleAssignment
   - `[RoleDefinitionId <String>]`: The unique identifier of roleDefinition
-  - `[RoleScopeTagAutoAssignmentId <String>]`: The unique identifier of roleScopeTagAutoAssignment
-  - `[RoleScopeTagId <String>]`: The unique identifier of roleScopeTag
   - `[TelecomExpenseManagementPartnerId <String>]`: The unique identifier of telecomExpenseManagementPartner
   - `[TermsAndConditionsAcceptanceStatusId <String>]`: The unique identifier of termsAndConditionsAcceptanceStatus
   - `[TermsAndConditionsAssignmentId <String>]`: The unique identifier of termsAndConditionsAssignment
-  - `[TermsAndConditionsGroupAssignmentId <String>]`: The unique identifier of termsAndConditionsGroupAssignment
   - `[TermsAndConditionsId <String>]`: The unique identifier of termsAndConditions
-  - `[UnsupportedGroupPolicyExtensionId <String>]`: The unique identifier of unsupportedGroupPolicyExtension
-  - `[UserId <String>]`: The unique identifier of user
-  - `[UserPfxCertificateId <String>]`: The unique identifier of userPFXCertificate

-ROLEDEFINITION `<IMicrosoftGraphRoleDefinition>`: The Role Definition resource.
+`ROLEDEFINITION <IMicrosoftGraphRoleDefinition>`: The Role Definition resource.
 The role definition is the foundation of role based access in Intune.
 The role combines an Intune resource such as a Mobile App and associated role permissions such as Create or Read for the resource.
 There are two types of roles, built-in and custom.
 Built-in roles cannot be modified.
 Both built-in roles and custom roles must have assignments to be enforced.
 Create custom roles if you want to define a role that allows any of the available resources and role permissions to be combined into a single role.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Description <String>]`: Description of the Role definition.
   - `[DisplayName <String>]`: Display Name of the Role definition.
   - `[IsBuiltIn <Boolean?>]`: Type of Role.
 Set to True if it is built-in, or set to False if it is a custom role definition.
-  - `[RoleAssignments <IMicrosoftGraphRoleAssignment1[]>]`: List of Role assignments for this role definition.
+  - `[RoleAssignments <IMicrosoftGraphRoleAssignment[]>]`: List of Role assignments for this role definition.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
     - `[Description <String>]`: Description of the Role Assignment.
     - `[DisplayName <String>]`: The display or friendly name of the role Assignment.